 Hobbits: Hobbits, it is believed, were a first attempt at creating humans.
 Unfortunately, their creators went a bit overboard when making them docile, and the result was a carefree race possessed of a great love of food, drink, and smoke.
 Still, hobbits came about instilled with an abiding love for all things that grow, making them useful to the Ancient Ones as cultivators of land to sustain the other races.
 Eventually, the elves were set to watch over the hobbits and ensure that no harm came to this diminuitive race.
 For a long time the hobbits were completely unaware of their elfin overseers, but eventually, certain elves came to be fascinated by the little people and made contact.
 It is said that the relationship between hobbits and elves is all that kept the elfin race from falling into true and complete darkness.
 It is because of the hobbits that the elves gained a connection with the forests and a respect for life.

 So there we have that.
-I thought to take a slightly different approach to elves and dwarves, making dwarves a more paradoxical race that tries to temper rage with stone cold logic, and elves a darker species with a pension for professional killing and infiltration.
+I thought to take a slightly different approach to elves and dwarves, making dwarves a more paradoxical race that tries to temper rage with stone cold logic, and elves a darker species with a penchant for professional killing and infiltration.
 If I were to make any alterations to the core species traits in OD&D based on this, I'd probably give the Elves +2 to Charisma scores and/or a bonus on reaction rolls to reflect their mystery, beauty, and seductive nature.